mitchellgordon95/mitchellgordon95.github.io/_drafts/physical-manifestations-braindump.md

 Ok, enough about souls.
 Let's talk about ideas now.
 More next time.

-## Practical Physicalism: Perspectives on Math and Language
+## Practical Physicalism: Perspectives on Math, Language, and Other Abstract Ideas

 - So what is an idea?
   - Ideas and brains are inextricably intertwined.